keiferc/simpleds/docs/index.md

     - Use four-character indents.
     - Follow pythonic casing for function, variable, and file names.
     - Create descriptive names that follow their natural language equivalent.
-      For example, name functions/methods as verbs, name classes/attributes/modules as nouns, and name conditional functions/booleans as questions
+      For example, name functions/methods as verbs, name classes/attributes/ modules as nouns, and name conditional functions/booleans as questions (e.g. `is_empty`).
-      (e.g. `is_empty`).
 - Readability is a priority and cannot be at the expense of optimization.
   Therefore, any user should be able to easily infer what a function does with the function name, function parameters, and function return value alone.
-- Run regression tests on changes using `pytest`.
+- Run regression tests on changes using `python3 -m pytest`.
 For information on how to use pytest, please see the [pytest docs](https://docs.pytest.org/en/stable/contents.html).
 - Update [Docs](interfaces/stats.md) and the semantic version (top of this page) with changes.
 For information on how to update the documentation, please see the